• Skip to primary navigation

 Click on the pin for incredible offer on ButcherBox quality meats | Scrumptious recipe with Heritage Breed pork chops | Pan seared pork chops with sweet onions and apples | gluten free recipe | paleo recipe |

-For the juiciest chops, the most important tip that I can give you is to brine the chops.
+Why do you brine the pork chops before cooking?
+For the juiciest chops, the most important tip that I can give you is to brine the chops as I do in my Gluten Free Panko Crusted Pork Chops recipe.
 Just soak the meat in salt water for at least an hour.
 This traps the moisture in the meat.
 Rinse the salt water off and pat dry when finished brining.
 You’ll be left with tenderized, juicy chops.

 When I made these chops, I started brining them in the morning.
 So if you’re heading out to work, you can certainly start brining them before you head out, and they’ll be ready to quickly pan sear when you get home.

 Without a doubt, these heritage-bred pork chops from ButcherBox are top notch.
-And the free delivery service makes it easy and so convenient to keep your freezer stocked with 100% healthy meat.
+And the free delivery service makes it easy and so convenient to keep your freezer stocked with 100% nutritious meat.

 If you’re having trouble finding high-quality grass-fed beef locally, then I highly recommend you give ButcherBox a try.